 We are the most socially connected generation yet.
 With social media making it easier for us to connect to different social circles, when it comes to handling matters in our personal circle we rely on outdated methods to plan events together.
 While the functionality of Facebook Events has made planning easier, large scale events can be difficult to coordinate with just your friends.
-Our very own Anthony Blatner had a chance to sit down and talk to Will Ko from Ping Social about how his new social application looks to solve all of your planning problems.
+One of our own team members had a chance to sit down and talk to Will Ko from Ping Social about how his new social application looks to solve all of your planning problems.

 Will Ko: So Ping is a local network centered around personal social events and it’s available on iOS and Android.
 And it’s really for the millennial generation so we can get together more easily and not have to deal with group texts or super formal Facebook events.

 JR: How did you guys come up with that idea and how did you get started?

 WK: So we really just wanted to solve a problem that we had ourselves, which was getting together with friends and it was way messy and we were tired of dinner plans done through group texts.
 And so we wanted a way to get our friends together with all of the details of the event and making it easy to invite other people.
 And that’s sort of how we started Ping, or the idea of Ping, is that we started with a problem.

 JR: I think that’s the best way to start products is by solving a problem that you have, that you want to solve for yourself and then being able to share that with everyone.
 Do you guys use it a lot for like team planning and team events and for everything you guys do?

 WK: So we actually don’t, it’s more of a casual environment and so it’s more for like the typical use cases like movie night at my place or let’s go play soccer or get coffee, or something weird is happening here come check it out.

 JR: Tell me little about what your position is with the company and I’m sure as a founder you get to wear a lot of different hats so what’s your favorite thing to work on?